MJKWoolnough/limage/xcf/README.md

 }
 ```

+CompressedGray is an image.Image for which the data remains in a compressed form
+until read.

 #### func (*CompressedGray) At

 ```go
 func (c *CompressedGray) At(x, y int) color.Color
 ```
+At returns colour at the specified coords

 #### func (*CompressedGray) Bounds

 ```go
 func (c *CompressedGray) Bounds() image.Rectangle
 ```
+Bounds returns a Rect containg the boundary data for the image

 #### func (CompressedGray) ColorModel

 ```go
 func (CompressedGray) ColorModel() color.Model
 ```
+ColorModel returns the Gray Color Model

 #### func (*CompressedGray) GrayAt

 ```go
 func (c *CompressedGray) GrayAt(x, y int) color.Gray
 ```
+GrayAt returns Gray colour at the specified coords

 #### type CompressedGrayAlpha